August 5, 2025

 You’ve put in the work: GPA, MCAT, research, volunteering.
 Still, you’re not sure if you’re actually competitive.
 The vague advice and scattered resources online haven’t helped.
 What you really want is clarity about your chances of getting in.

-The calculator is helpful, but another good way to know how competitive you are is to compare your app to ones that earned real acceptances.
-We created our Application Database that gives you access to 8 full AMCAS applications that earned acceptances at top med schools like UCLA and UCI.
-And we’ve made it completely free.
+Want another way to know how your app stands up?
+Compare it to ones that actually earned real acceptances.
+Our Application Database gives you access to 8 full AMCAS applications that earned acceptances at top med schools like UCLA and UCI.

 We built this calculator to give you what most premeds never get: real, data-backed context.